geudde/attic-chest/pages/13.reference/01.porden/docs.md

 book r.
 THE CASTLE.
 45

 " Strange is my story — strange the links that join
-My fate with yours, sweet maids, and yours with mine ; 890 Strange thus to meet, where each to each unknown, Found each sad tale an echo of her own ;
+My fate with yours, sweet maids, and yours with mine; 890 Strange thus to meet, where each to each unknown, Found each sad tale an echo of her own;
 Then cheer your hearts, let each derive relief
 From that sure source, community of grief,
 And trust that Pow'r, which safe thro' every ill
-'Till now has guided, and shall guide us still ;
+'Till now has guided, and shall guide us still;
 Yet it is wondrous we should weep, when more
-Our lot would envy, than our woes deplore ;
+Our lot would envy, than our woes deplore;
 Think of the joy to range through realms unknown.
 The robes of regal state — the sparkling crown, 90o' &gt;

-And powers superior trembling at our frown ; j
+And powers superior trembling at our frown; j

 Can love's bright star, or friendship's milder ray, Vie with the splendour wealth and power display ?